 Offering instruction in dozens of less-commonly-taught languages to all Five College students.

-Each year the Center for World Languages helps hundreds of Five College students learn more than 40 less-commonly taught languages, from Amharic to Dutch to Vietnamese.
-Students direct their own learning in a supervised independent format, meeting weekly with native-speaking/fluent conversation partners, developing cultural competence, and preparing themselves for study, research and employment throughout the world—all while earning course credit.
+Each year the Center for World Languages helps hundreds of Five College students learn more than 40 less-commonly taught languages, from Bangla to Filipino to Yoruba.
+Students direct their own learning in a supervised independent format, meeting weekly with native-speaking/fluent conversation partners, developing cultural competence, and preparing themselves for study, research, and employment throughout the world—all while earning course credit.

 Afrikaans is a West Germanic language related to Dutch that is spoken primarily in South Africa and Namibia, with about 9 million speakers.
 It is of particular relevance to anyone interested in the history of Apartheid.

 Albanian is an Indo-European language spoken by about 7.5 million people in Albania, Kosovo, and the Balkans.
 It also has co-official or minority status in North Macedonia, Croatia, Italy, Romania, and Serbia.
 There is an Albanian-speaking population of about 250,000 people in the United States.

 Egyptian Arabic is the spoken Arabic dialect of Egypt.
 While primarily a spoken language, it is sometimes used in plays, poems, comics, and popular songs.
 The Center’s Egyptian Arabic courses are open to students with the ability to read and write in Arabic and basic speaking ability in Modern Standard Arabic (MSA/fusha) or a spoken Arabic dialect.